wwdyKawinpat/ETL-cnx-report/README.md

 ## Project Overview

-This project focuses on automating the data processing pipeline for ingesting data from Chiangmai, performing necessary extractions, transformations, and loading the data into a PostgreSQL database.
+This project focuses on automating the data processing pipeline for ingesting data from Chiangmai, performing necessary extractions and ingest data, transformations, and loading the data into a PostgreSQL database.
 Utilizing Apache Airflow, a powerful open-source workflow automation tool, the project enables efficient data management and orchestration.

 **Main Features**
   - **Automated Data Pipeline:**